 Well, this year the old struggle came back.
 As I prepared for to renew my consecration, it suddenly made no sense to me.
 If Baptism gives us Christ’s life, the Eucharist incorporates us into his body, and the Scripture gives us his word — why would Mary want certain followers of Jesus to add “special relationship with Mary” on top of all of that?

 Intercessory prayer, I understood.
 “Entrustment” to Mary, I didn’t.
-Then, as if in answer to my prayer again, I went to a farm with a priest and sister to help film a living Nativity scene.
+Then, as if in answer to my prayer again, I went to a farm with a priest and sister to help film

 The experience reminded me that God was the first to entrust himself to Mary.